asingam2017/fa18-516-11/paper/paper.md

 ## Key Components

-Cloud Foundry comes with lots of ready-made components to sup- port all the key aspects of PaaS cloud computing in a scalable fashion [@Nimalsiri2016]. *Figure 2* is a good representation of the major components of Cloud Foundry:
+Cloud Foundry comes with lots of ready-made components to support all the key aspects of PaaS cloud computing in a scalable fashion [@Nimalsiri2016]. *Figure 2* is a good representation of the major components of Cloud Foundry: